vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ## Installation
 How to install and run varies for what your platform or framework is.

-TODO Separatino of concern safn. .so you can... it's fine if you know verty well...

 ### Atmosphere 2
 The [Atmosphere 2](https://github.com/atmosphere/atmosphere/) makes the application run on most servlet containers that support the Servlet Specification 2.3.
 That being said, Servlet 3.0 containers is required here.
 With Atmosphere, you can write a traditional Java web application, a war project in Maven.